 At its core, anarchism is the rejection of permanent political authorities.
 The objection to and abolishment of states is a central, unifying theme of all the different strands of anarchical thought.
 Anarchists see permanent institutions with the monopolistic power to exercise violence and impose their will upon populations as dangerous, harmful, and inhibiting of human capacities and freedoms.

-Another 19th-century philosopher, Mikhail Bakunin, explains: "If there is a State, there must be domination of one class by another and, as a result, slavery; the State without slavery is unthinkable, and this is why we are enemies of the State" (1873) (see Box 6.2).
+"If there is a State, there must be domination of one class by another and, as a result, slavery; the State without slavery is unthinkable, and this is why we are enemies of the State."

+- Mikhail Bakunin (1873/1990), 19th-century philosopher (see The Monopoly of Violence and the Control of Populations)

 As such, anarchists reject all arguments for the legitimacy of the state and see the state as an illegitimate construct that relies on propaganda and, ultimately, inescapably naked force to control and command people.
 Beyond this consensus, as an ideology focusing on individual liberty and freedoms, anarchism is subject to dozens of schools of thought prioritizing different values and prescribing different actions.
 We can group this broad variety of anarchist thought into three main streams: social anarchism, individual anarchism, and others.